Statins and High-Intensity Plaques on T1-Weighted Imaging

 High-T1 signal intensity plaque, previously shown to be associated with worse prognosis, improves with 1 year of high-intensity statin therapy.
 The physiological significance of high-T1 signal intensity is not fully known, but may be related to the amount of lipid core, intraplaque hemorrhage, and thrombus.
 Consequently, this study offers insights into noninvasive techniques, which may help explain the plaque stabilization effects of statin, which may be even more substantial than the plaque regression effects.
 Although the clinical niche for this imaging tool remains unclear, it is likely that improvement in high-T1 signal intensity plaque is a useful imaging biomarker for the study of natural history and emerging CAD therapies.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Magnetic Resonance Imaging, Nuclear Imaging
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Magnetic Resonance Imaging, Nuclear Imaging

 Keywords: Angiography, Biological Markers, C-Reactive Protein, Cholesterol, LDL, Coronary Artery Disease, Dyslipidemias, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Lipoproteins, LDL, Magnetic Resonance Imaging, Plaque, Atherosclerotic